The Respiratory System

 🌬️ Clinical Features

-• Neonatal ARDS: Dyspnoea, cyanosis, rapid breathing post-birth; often fatal.
+• Neonatal ARDS: Dyspnea (labored breathing), cyanosis, rapid breathing post-birth; often fatal.

-• Adult ARDS: Sudden respiratory failure, cyanosis, stiff lungs, poor response to oxygen.
+• Adult ARDS: Sudden respiratory failure, cyanosis, poor response to oxygen.

 Neonatal ARDS: